 Is the Husqvarna 460 Rancher a professional saw?

-No, it is classified as a “landowner” or “prosumer” saw.
-While it has professional-grade features like an adjustable oiler and centrifugal air cleaning, it uses a different engine architecture and material set than the XP professional line.
+No, it is a landowner or prosumer saw.
+It has professional-grade features like an adjustable oiler and centrifugal air cleaning but uses a different engine architecture than the XP professional line.

 What is the maximum bar length for the 460 Rancher?

-While the saw can technically pull a 24-inch bar, it performs most efficiently with a 20-inch bar.
-Using a 24-inch bar in dense hardwoods may tax the engine and slow down production.
+The saw can technically pull a 24-inch bar but performs most efficiently with a 20-inch bar.
+A 24-inch bar in dense hardwoods may tax the engine.

 How does it compare to the Husqvarna 455 Rancher?

-The 460 Rancher offers approximately 5cc more displacement and roughly 0.3 more horsepower than the 455.
+The 460 offers approximately 5cc more displacement and 0.3 more horsepower than the 455.
 This makes a noticeable difference when cutting logs larger than 15 inches in diameter.

 What fuel should I use?

-It is highly recommended to use ethanol-free high-octane fuel mixed with a high-quality 2-stroke oil (50:1 ratio) to prevent carburetor gumming and ensure engine longevity.
+Ethanol-free high-octane fuel mixed with high-quality 2-stroke oil at 50:1 ratio is recommended to prevent carburetor gumming and ensure engine longevity.